Railroad Town

 Professor Jones claims he’s created a concoction that will cure ailments of all sorts, as well as give the drinker unmeasurable strength, fight aging, and more!

 The citizens of Railroad Town will be showing off their best work, and you’re invited to do the same!
-A premium list of projects appropriate for the 1894 fair can be found here.
+A premium list of projects appropriate for the 1895 will be available closer to the fair.

 Agricultural fairs in the United States planted their roots in the early 19th century.
 The earliest fairs primarily consisted of demonstrations, such as sheep shearing, and livestock showcases, where animals were judged and awarded prizes.
 Fairs eventually grew to include a variety of activities for men, women, and children, from exhibiting projects they had created to shopping at merchant tents.
 New technology, music, and fair food also became integral parts of the fair experience.